 No clear trend can be observed in the evolution of the material deprivation rate over time.

 In order to make international comparisons about the material deprivation of employed persons, the severe material deprivation rate that is published by Eurostat is used (deprivation in at least four out of nine areas of life).
-Switzerland has one of the lowest rates of all of the countries with 1.0%, putting it considerably below the European average (4.5%).
-The rates of the neighbouring countries Italy, France, Germany and Austria are also higher than Switzerland's rate.
+In Switzerland, at 1.2% this rate is clearly below the European Union average of 3.2%.
+The severe material deprivation rates of Switzerland’s neighbouring countries - Italy, France, Germany and Austria - are as high as or higher than in Switzerland.

 Statistical sources and concepts